Vilshofen an der Donau: Middle Ages

 The year 776 was the beginning of the documented history of Vilshofen.
 When a farm was donated to the Mondsee monastery (Salzkammergut), Vilusa (name of the farm) was mentioned for the first time.
 In the 12th century, the form of the name Vilshouen existed.
 Bishop of Passau was landlord of the Danube and Vils.
 Vilshofen was held by the Count of Ortenburg as a fief.
 In 1206, Vilshofen was elevated to a town by Count Heinrich I of Ortenburg.
 In 1220, there are already reports of a bridge over the Vils, which connects the new city area with the old settlement on the right bank of the Vils (today Vilsvorstadt).
 In 1236, Hainricus Plebanus de Vilshouen is mentioned as a pastor with a parish church.

 In 1241, the town was taken over by Duke Otto II of Bavaria by force after an inheritance disputes in the House of Ortenburg.
 Therefore, it became a border town between the Duchy of Bavaria and the Prince-Bishopric of Passau.
 The "Vilshofener Zollhaus", can be found on the banks of the Danube.
 In 1258, Vilshofen became the center of a ducal nursing court.
 In 1262, the city finally passed to Bavaria after Duke Henry of Lower Bavaria, the successor of Otto II, negotiated a treaty with Bishop Rüdiger of Passau after lengthy negotiations.
 In 1345, Emperor Ludwig the Bavarian confirmed the town charter.
 In 1376, the collegiate monastery of Vilshofen was founded.
 In 1434, the oldest city seal was created with a raised quatrefoil with an angel as a shield holder and with the city coat of arms in a semicircular shield.
 In 1504, the town was successfully defended against the attacking Palatinates and Bohemia in the Landshut War of Succession.
 In 1536, 36 houses were destroyed by a large city fire.

+21st century

+In 2002 the town completed a promenade along the Danube together with the Marienbrücke road bridge, and added a landing stage for river cruise vessels.
+The municipality's official name was subsequently changed from Vilshofen to Vilshofen an der Donau.
+In 2006 the town marked the 800th anniversary of its elevation to town status.